 The rule of thirds is applicable to all types of art, and it’s commonly referenced in photography to help photographers compose images that are visually interesting.
-It’s considered a basic principle in photography, and it is a virtually foolproof way to create a balanced, appealing photo.
+It’s considered a basic principle in photography because it is a , and it is a virtually foolproof way to create a balanced, appealing photo.

-By using the intersecting points of the grid to compose your image, you’re leaving white space, naturally drawing the eye to the points of interest, and showing the context of your subject to help tell a story; this is why the rule of thirds is a valuable guideline.
+By using the intersecting points of the grid to compose your image, you’re leaving white space, naturally drawing the eye to the points of interest, and showing the context of your subject to help tell a story; this is another way in which the rule of thirds is a valuable guideline.

 Knowing the rule of thirds by definition is just the beginning; to get the most value from the rule of thirds, you have to understand how to apply it to different types of photography.